bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 Once you are sent to the task list, you can see that the task name is contextualized.
 It is computed once, when the task becomes ready.

-**Note:** The following set of instructions only applies to the task list in Bonita BPM 7.3.0 and above.
+**Note:** The following set of instructions only applies to the task list in Bonita 7.3.0 and above.
 In earlier versions, the **Description** field is displayed by default.

 To display the **Description** column and view the _submitted_ status:
 1. Click on the **settings wheel** icon on the top right of the list